anzanthapa/2021_NFLCollisionDetection/README.md

 - Integrate multi-object tracking for continuous helmet identification across frames.
 - Extend detection to collision type classification for direct injury risk assessment.
 ## How to Run
-This repository contains a Jupyter Notebook (`nfl_helmet_detection.ipynb`) that demonstrates the complete workflow — from dataset preparation to model training, evaluation, and testing.
+This repository contains a Jupyter Notebook (`NFLHelmetCollisionDetection.ipynb`) that demonstrates the complete workflow — from dataset preparation to model training, evaluation, and testing.
 **To run the notebook:**
 1. Open the notebook in [Kaggle](https://www.kaggle.com/) or a local Jupyter environment.
 2. Ensure Python 3.8+ is installed, along with the required dependencies: